CumulusNetworks/docs/content/cumulus-linux-56/Layer-3/Routing/Equal-Cost-Multipath-Load-Sharing.md

 {{< /tab >}}
 {{< /tabs >}}

 When you enable adaptive routing, Cumulus Linux uses the default profile settings for your switch ASIC type (`profile-2` for Spectum-4 or `profile-1` for Spectrum-3 and earlier).
-You cannot change the profile.
+You cannot change the profile settings.

 <!--### Adaptive Routing Profiles